 If you have had a difficult time growing watermelons try this easy to grow variety.
-Perfect for first-time gardeners.
+The Blacktail Mountain Watermelon is perfect for first-time gardeners.
 10” to 12” solid deep green rind with mouthwatering sweet red flesh.
 Vines up to 10’.
-Developed in northern Idaho with the ability to ripen even in cooler climates.
+The Blacktail Mountain Watermelon developed in northern Idaho with the ability to ripen even in cooler climates.
 If you mulch it well at the start and give it adequate water, this variety can take care of itself.

 Germination: 4-10 days